He should have told her then. The first time he saw it.He should have told her then. The first time he saw it.

 He was back before Fionn stirred.

 Torven's breath smoked in the air.
-The cold hadn't left just because they'd moved, hadn't relented.
-Boneholder homes stayed warm: dragon-bone frames trapping heat somehow, even in deepest winter.
+Boneholder homes stayed warm, their dragon-bone frames leaking warmth he couldn't touch.
 But theirs was leather and wood and iron.
-They rationed fuel, kept flames small when they had any at all.
+Small flames, rationed fuel.
+Enough.

 The boy's face was still too serious for someone only two winters old.